brycewray/eleventy_solo/src/posts/2020/06/why-kept-ulysses.md

 You see, Ulysses 20 is coming soon, and hints from the Ulysses team in Leipzig indicate [it'll be really cool](https://blog.ulysses.app/beta-ulysses-20/), offering certain features the Ulysses community has wanted for a very long time.

 With any luck at all, I---and a very-much-still-alive WIP---will be waiting eagerly for it when it arrives.

+**Update, 2020-06-20**: I decided to stay with the annual renewal past that additional two weeks, having made enough renewed progress on the WIP that I considered another year's worth of Ulysses a worthy investment.{.yellowBox}